pmainguet/udemy-courses/Udemy Advanced CSS/README.md

 ## RESPONSIVE DESIGN STRATEGIES

-* You write for desktop and mobile first and then add additional media queries (testing for min or max width) to adapt the design
+* You write for desktop or mobile first and then add additional media queries (testing for min or max width) to adapt the design to the other type of browsers
 * Media queries don't add any importance or specificity to selectors, so code order matters => media query at the end

-Desktop first: start writing CSS for the desktop (large screen), then media queries to shrink design to smaller screens
+* Desktop first: start writing CSS for the desktop (large screen), then media queries to shrink design to smaller screens
   * write media queries that test for max-width
   * Pros: More traditional way, easier to do

-Mobile first: start writing CSS for the mobile, then media queries to adapt design to bigger screens
+* Mobile first: start writing CSS for the mobile, then media queries to adapt design to bigger screens
   * write media queries that test for min-width
   * Pros
     * 100% optimised for the mobile experience
     * Force us to reduce websites and apps to the absolute essentials
     * Results in smaller, faster and more efficient products
     * Prioritize contents over aesthetic design, which may be desirable
   * Cons
     * Desktop version might feel overly empty and simplistic
     * More difficult and counterintuitive to develop
     * Less creative freedom, making it more difficult to create distinctive products

 ## SELECTING BREAKPOINTS